 As a recruiter, we see a multitude of resumes.

-Sometimes they are very well presented, explicit, logical, impeccable.
-But sometimes, …. it’s a disaster !!
-Your resume is your first passport for the job, so do not neglect it!
+Sometimes they are very well presented, explicit, logical.
+But sometimes, …. it’s a catastrophe !!
+Your resume is your first job passport, so do not neglect it!

-I have the memory of having returned a candidate who came to file an application file after having taken a quick look at his CV.
-It was just ridiculous and unbecoming of a mastership resume.
+I have the memory of having returned a candidate who came to submit a candidature file after a quick glance at his CV.
+It was just ridiculous and unworthy of a master’s resume.

-A CV must be properly written to give precise information on the course of the candidate but also professional and well presented.
+A CV must be properly written to give precise information about the candidate’s career path but also professional and well presented.

 Tip 2: Do not be too greedy

-A recruiter always comes to ask the magic question during a recruitment interview.
-What is your salary claim?
+A recruiter always comes up with the magic question during a recruitment interview.
+What is your salary expectation?

-The technique often used is to look in the air and give a random number.
-But … no, it should not happen like this!
+The technique often used is to look up and give a random number.
+But … no, it should not happen like that!

-There are aspects to take into account to give a salary claim.
-It is necessary to take into account the diploma and the company that recruits of course but the most important is what you offer; your skills !
+There are aspects to be taken into account in order to give a wage claim.
+One must take into account, among other things, the diploma and the recruiting company of course, but the most important is what you offer; your skills !

 What you sell are your skills and not your degrees.